-We don’t see church as a building you go to; rather, we see ourselves as the church living normal life with Gospel intentionality.
+We don’t see the church as a building you go to; rather, we see ourselves as the church living daily life with Gospel intentionality.
 Below you will find the normal rhythms of life that are lived within every culture.
 As Christ’s people, we try not to add a bunch of extra things to our already busy lives.
-Instead, we try to capitalize what we are already doing in life—doing regular life with gospel intentionality.
+Instead, we try to capitalize on what we are already doing in life—doing regular life with gospel intentionality.

 STORY